digitalrebar/provision/doc/quickstart.rst

 The Digital Rebar Provision endpoint service requires specific TCP Ports be accessible on the endpoint.
 Please see :ref:`rs_arch_ports` for more detailed information.

-If you are running in a Containerized environment, please insure you are forwarding all of the ports appropriately in to the container.
-If you have a Firewall or packet filtering service on the node running the DRP Endpoint - insure the appropriate ports are open.
+If you are running in a Containerized environment, please ensure you are forwarding all of the ports appropriately in to the container.
+If you have a Firewall or packet filtering service on the node running the DRP Endpoint - ensure the appropriate ports are open.

 Videos